State Apostille Services from USA

 FBI fingerprinting in Vienna is typically required for:

-Proper fingerprint capture and accurate completion of personal data sections on the FD-258 or FD-1164 form are critical for acceptance by the FBI.
+Proper ink fingerprint capture and accurate completion of personal data sections on the FD-258 or FD-1164 form are critical for acceptance by the FBI.

-4. Other Country-Specific Fingerprinting (Singapore, Hong Kong, Australia and More)
+4. Other Country-Specific Fingerprinting (Singapore, Hong Kong, Australia, and More)

 Each country may specify: